OBJECTIVE OF WAR: The objective of the game is to win all cards.

 TYPE OF GAME: Shedding

 HOW TO PLAY WAR

-The game uses a standard 52-card deck.
+War uses a standard 52-card deck.
 Shuffle the cards sufficiently before playing, especially if the deck is brand new.
 Either player can be the dealer or a third person.
 Deal cards back and forth so that each player has 26 cards.
 Do not look at your cards.

 To play, count down from 3 and flip cards at the same time so that they are face up.
 Only flip the top card, no peaking!
 Other cards must remain secret.
-The player with the higher card wins and collects both cards, return cards to the bottom of their personal deck.
+The player with the higher card wins and collects both cards, returning the cards to the bottom of their personal deck.
 If players flip the same card, the war begins.